Are the Amex cashback cards better than other rewards cards? And which of the two Amex cashback cards is best?

 What is the difference between the two Amex Platinum Cashback cards?

-Basically, the annual fee and the cashback tiers.
+Basically, the key difference between the two Amex cashback cards is the annual fee and the cashback tiers.

 The Cashback card (£25 fee) pays you cashback at the following rate:

 - 5% cashback on all your spending in the first three months, up to £2,500 of purchases